gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Ivy plugin repositories now support the same API for patterns and layouts that Ivy artifact repositories support.

-### Ignore classpath resources for up-to-date checks and the build cache
+### Smart Normalization: Ignore classpath resources for up-to-date checks and the build cache

-It is now possible to ignore resources on the classpath for up-to-date checks and the build cache.
+Gradle 4.0 supports ignoring particular resources on a runtime classpath.
+This affects up-to-date checks and the calculation of build cache keys.

-Often a project has a file containing volatile data (like some ID to identify the CI job that published the artifact or a timestamp) which should be packaged into the jar for auditing reasons.
+It's common for a project to have a file that contains volatile data that frequently changes without affecting runtime behavior.
+This information can be used to audit artifacts, identify the CI job that published the artifact or identify when an artifact was produced.

-As soon as such a file is present, the `test` task will never be up-to-date or from the build cache since on every Gradle invocation the contents of this file - and by this this the inputs to the task - would change.
+Including files like this on your runtime classpath can cause tasks like the `test` task to never be up-to-date or cause build cache misses since every build can have a different build cache key.

-It is now possible to tell Gradle about these files by configuring [resource normalization](userguide/more_about_tasks.html#sec:custom_resource_normalization):
+It is now possible to tell Gradle about these files by configuring a project level [resource normalization strategy](userguide/more_about_tasks.html#sec:custom_resource_normalization):

     normalization {
         runtimeClasspath {